 - Big Data Analysis

 - Software Engineering+

 - Computing Research Frontiers

 Two Business modules from:

 - Performance Management and Reporting

 - Operations Management and Change

 - Business Accounting for Non-specialists

 - International Business Strategy

-Subject to examination performance, you then progress to the MSc project which runs from May to September, or to a Diploma project lasting 9 weeks.
+Subject to examination performance, you then progress to the MSc project which runs from May to September.

 Please note that some of the modules in the programme are shared with other masters programmes and some of the teaching and resources may be shared with our BSc programme.
 These joint classes offer a valuable opportunity to learn from, and discuss the material with, other groups of students with different backgrounds and perspectives.